raja543sekhar/Mantella/README.md

 #### Module bundlers & NodeJS

-Using the [NPM package](https://www.npmjs.com/package/salp) is the recommended installation method.
+Using the [NPM package](https://www.npmjs.com/package/salp) is the recommended installation method for both frontends and backends.

 Salp supports the latest two LTS versions of NodeJS by default.